- Last Updated: 30 June 2021 30 June 2021

 Volunteers and mentors who work with a student(s) with direct supervision of District staff.

-The building principal or appropriate supervisor will check the names of supervised volunteers against the Sex Offender Registry.
+The building principal or designee will check the names of supervised volunteers against the Sex Offender Registry.

-After the building principal or appropriate supervisor has checked the names of supervised volunteers against the Sex Offender Registry and has approved the volunteer(s) to work at the building/location, the volunteers’ names are submitted to the Human Resources Department on the Sioux Falls School District Report of Volunteer Workers Form.
+After the building principal or designee has checked the names of supervised volunteers against the Sex Offender Registry and has approved the volunteer(s) to work at the building/location, the volunteers’ names are submitted to the Human Resources Department on the Sioux Falls School District Report of Volunteer Workers Form.

 A criminal background investigation will be conducted by the Human Resources Department.
 Unsupervised volunteers will be required to complete the Disclosure and Release of Information Authorization for Unsupervised Volunteers Form each school year.

-In determining whether a person is approved as an unsupervised volunteer, the information revealed in a criminal background check will be judged according to the following factors:
+In determining whether a person is approved as an unsupervised volunteer, the information revealed in a criminal background check will be considered according to the following factors:

 - The applicant’s efforts and success at rehabilitation.